From Internet Shenanigans to Strategic Tradecraft

 Glossary of Internet-Born Psychological Warfare Tactics

-Cognitive Disruption Tactics – Methods used to overload a person’s brain with stimuli to reduce critical thinking.
+- Cognitive Disruption Tactics: Methods used to overload a person’s brain with stimuli to reduce critical thinking.

-Cursed Imagery – Disturbing or surreal images designed to create discomfort or implant lasting impressions.
+- Cursed Imagery: Disturbing or surreal images designed to create discomfort or implant lasting impressions.

-Digital Misdirection – The practice of planting fake information or creating dead-end paths to confuse adversaries.
+- Digital Misdirection: The practice of planting fake information or creating dead-end paths to confuse adversaries.

-False Flag Social Engineering – Using fake personas to infiltrate groups or manipulate discussions.
+- False Flag Social Engineering: Using fake personas to infiltrate groups or manipulate discussions.

-Memetic Warfare – The use of viral memes to shape public perception, reinforce narratives, or create division.
+- Memetic Warfare: The use of viral memes to shape public perception, reinforce narratives, or create division.

-Social Engineering – The art of manipulating people into revealing information or performing actions they otherwise wouldn’t.
+- Social Engineering: The art of manipulating people into revealing information or performing actions they otherwise wouldn’t.

-Weaponized Earworms – Repetitive sounds or phrases used to make a person’s brain fixate on a thought.
+- Weaponized Earworms: Repetitive sounds or phrases used to make a person’s brain fixate on a thought.

 The Joke That Became Reality

 None of us set out to create the blueprint for digital psychological warfare.
 We were just having fun, pushing limits, and experimenting in ways no one had ever tried before.
+But the reality is, what we started as a joke became a playbook.
+And now?

 - Governments use it.